The Storm (Daniel Defoe)

-The Storm (1704) is a work of journalism and science reporting by British author Daniel Defoe.
+The Storm (1704) is a work of journalism and science reporting by the English author Daniel Defoe.
 It has been called the first substantial work of modern journalism, the first detailed account of a hurricane in Britain.
-It relates the events of a week-long storm that hit London starting on 24 November and reaching its height on the night of 26/27 November 1703 (7/8 December 1703 in the Gregorian Calendar.
+It relates the events of a week-long storm that hit London starting on 24 November and reaching its height on the night of 26/27 November 1703 (7/8 December 1703 in the Gregorian Calendar).
 Known as the Great Storm of 1703, and described by Defoe as "The Greatest, the Longest in Duration, the widest in Extent, of all the Tempests and Storms that History gives any Account of since the Beginning of Time."
 The book was published by John Nutt in mid-1704.
 It was not a best seller, and a planned sequel never materialised.

+Collection of personal accounts

 Within a week of the storm Defoe placed newspaper ads asking readers to submit personal accounts, of which about sixty were selected and edited by Defoe for the book.
-This was an innovative method for the time before journalism that relied on first-hand reports was commonplace.
+This was an innovative method for the time, before journalism that relied on first-hand reports was commonplace.
 Defoe considered the accounts reliable because "most of our Relators have not only given us their Names, and sign'd the Accounts they have sent, but have also given us Leave to hand their Names down to Posterity."
 The Storm has thus been called the first substantial work of modern journalism.